 2. Rafael Betancourt - 2003-2008

 The 2005 and 2007 bullpens were two of the greatest Indians relief corps of all time, despite never having a dominant closer.
 The main reason they were so great was the combination of Betancourt the other late inning set-up men that gave those closers many more chances than they deserved.
-In 2005 Betancourt set a new high for single season holds with 31 (a record that has since been broken by Vinnie Pestano) and he maintains the all-time career record with 84.
+In 2005 Betancourt set a new high for single season holds with 31 (a record that has since been broken by Vinnie Pestano) and is second all time with 84 career holds.

 1. Eric Plunk - 1992-1998

-Borderline: Cal McLish, Steve Karsay, Don McMahon, Vinnie Pestano (Active), Art Houtteman
+Borderline: Ed Klieman, Cal McLish, Steve Karsay, Don McMahon, Art Houtteman